All Episodes

 I don't deny it.

-I mean, they're like Locke Step behind uh behind Schumer and Pelosi.
+I mean, they're like lockstep behind Schumer and Pelosi.

-There might be a couple of Democratic senators, okay, in the final bill, uh, guy like Joe Manchin of West Virginia, or Heidi Heidkamp of North Dakota, uh, maybe Joe Donnelly of Indiana, maybe even Claire McCaskill of Missouri.
+I mean, there might be a couple of Democratic senators, okay, in the final bill, a guy like Joe Manchin of West Virginia or Heidi Heidkamp of North Dakota, maybe Joe Donnelly of Indiana, maybe even Claire McCaskill of Missouri.

 So you might get a couple.

-But as I said, during the Reagan years, you know, we we we had tremendous democratic support.
+But as I said, during the Reagan years, you know, we had tremendous Democratic support.

 But listen, man, I think the Democrats are slitting their own throat.

-You know, they've they're trying to block all these tax cuts.
+You know, they're trying to block all these tax cuts.

 It's all class warfare.